gulizseray/starter-academic-website/content/publication/conference-paper/index.md

 ---
-title: "See No Evil: Phishing for Permissions with False Transparency"
+title: "See No Evil: Phishing for Permissions with False TransparencyABC"
 authors:
 - admin
 - Jinyu Qian